kedro-org/kedro/docs/source/tutorial/test_a_project.md

 ### Using fixtures

-In our tests, we can see that `dummy_data` and `dummy_parameters` have been defined twice with the same values.
+In our tests, we can see that `dummy_data` and `dummy_parameters` have been defined thrice with (mostly) the same values.
 Instead, we can define these outside of our tests as [pytest fixtures](https://docs.pytest.org/en/6.2.x/fixture.html#fixture):

 <details>